 Get to know other community members!
 Every Young Scholar and parent can register for an individual YSPW account, giving each user the ability to customize a personal profile, including privacy settings.
 Discover others in the community through specific searches by city, state, and other details.
 Reach out and say hello!

 Connect with others online!
 These online networks are intended to provide an opportunity for Young Scholars to connect over common interests and build friendships, and for Young Scholar parents to converse and share their insights into navigating the profoundly gifted world.
 Young Scholar Alums are also able to join in the mix and stay connected through the forums.

 Discussion topics include:

-Designed to be different than other online courses, the Davidson Institute for Talent Development offers accredited, year-long, advanced middle school courses exclusively for Young Scholars.
+Designed to be different than other online courses, the Davidson Institute for Talent Development offers year-long, advanced middle school courses exclusively for Young Scholars.
 YS Online courses are modeled off of middle school courses at the Davidson Academy.